Astrojax: Legal issues

 In 2014, Larry Shaw terminated Active People's license for Astrojax due to breaches of contract, including failure to pay royalties.
 In 2015, Larry Shaw initiated an international arbitration against Active People due to their continuing sales of Astrojax.
 The Final Award of the arbitration lawsuit included an injunction against Active People's sales of Astrojax and award to Shaw of back royalties.
 The Final Award assigned fees and expenses for the arbitration to Active People, indicating Active People had no legal grounds for their failure to pay royalties or honor the termination of their license for Astrojax.
 In 2017, a US District Court issued an award which included a federal injunction against Active People's sales of Astrojax.

 In late 2017, Larry Shaw relaunched Astrojax with the Astrojax Weave.
 The Astrojax Weave has hand-made, fair trade crocheted balls which are stuffed with environmentally-friendly recycled cork granules.
 The Weave has balls which are 4.5 cm in diameter, which is larger than any previous version of Astrojax.
 The Weave comes in three Maya versions which have lighter balls on a shorter string, six Spectra versions which have intermediate weight balls on an intermediate length string, and two Pro versions which have heavier balls on a longer string.

 Trademarks

 Astrojax, Weave, Aqua, Maya, Spectra, vortex, string bud, Free-Dimensional Orbiter, Saturn, Blue Diamond, are trademarks of New Toy Classics of San Francisco, CA.

 Awards

-Astrojax has won a number of toy awards, has been taken into outer space by NASA for their "Toys in Space" program.
+Astrojax has won a number of toy awards and has been taken into outer space by NASA for their "Toys in Space" program.

 There are three Astrojax categories in the Guinness Book of World Records database.